 SD-WAN also offers configuration benefits, with the ability to fine-tune the solution to offer the quality of service (QoS) level your applications require.
 This may be critical for certain applications, such as a hosted voice over internet protocol (VoIP) solution.
 The SD-WAN solution can be programmed to automatically choose the best path for your high-priority transmissions, such as those for video conferencing.
 This QoS setting allows you to avoid dropped packets, jitter, and latency.

 Scale network capabilities with SD-WAN

 SD-WAN also offers simplicity and flexibility.
+If your organization operates branch office locations, SD-WAN offers several advantages.
 Onboarding a new branch location is quick and easy compared to the process with MPLS, and adding new applications is also simple.
 SD-WAN is easy to integrate with security applications, and it offers better inherent security features, such as the ability to segment traffic and isolate any potential threat, as well as end-to-end encryption.

 The cons of SD-WAN are mostly related to situations where a company may not have enough investment in cloud solutions to make it worth implementing SD-WAN.
 Switching to SD-WAN could also present some implementation difficulties if there’s a legacy application that the enterprise depends on that is incompatible with SD-WAN.

 Not all SD-WAN solutions are created equal.
 In some cases, you may need additional security solutions to protect the network and systems, so it’s a good idea to thoroughly compare SD-WAN options before selecting a product.